jstat17/Random-Walk-NFT/README.md

 # Random-Walk-NFT
 Submission for the 2021 Chainlink Hackathon.
 Made using Remix IDE.

-This repo worked on concurrently with [Solidity-Math](https://github.com/jstat17/Solidity-Math).
+Worked on concurrently with [Solidity-Math](https://github.com/jstat17/Solidity-Math).

 ## Ethereum-based Random Walk NFT
 A smartcontract that can generate verifiably random walks (using Chainlink VRF), which produces a plot of points that look like a treasure map starting at the origin and ending at some arbitarily-random point.